-The below description applies to products that are no longer be manufactured and sold by the Company upon completion of the Restructuring.
+The below description applies to products that are no longer being manufactured and sold by the Company due to the Restructuring.
 See Note 1 - Organization and Description of Business - Liquidity and Capital Resources, above.

-For new customers, the Company historically had placed its medical diagnostic equipment, the AcQMap System, at customer sites under evaluation agreements and had generated revenue from the sale of disposable products used with the AcQMap System.
+Historically, for new customers, the Company had placed its medical diagnostic equipment, the AcQMap System, at customer sites under evaluation agreements and had generated revenue from the sale of disposable products used with the AcQMap System.
 Disposable products primarily included AcQMap catheters and AcQGuide steerable sheaths.
 Outside of the United States, the Company also had the Qubic Force Device which generated revenue from the sale of the AcQBlate Force Ablation Catheters.
 The Company had provided the disposable products in exchange for consideration, which occurred when a customer submitted a purchase order and the Company provided disposables at the agreed upon prices in the invoice.
 Generally, customers purchased disposable products using separate purchase orders after the equipment had been provided to the customer for free with no binding agreement or requirement to purchase any disposable products.
 The Company had elected the practical expedient and accounting policy election to account for the shipping and handling as activities to fulfill the promise to transfer the disposable products and not as a separate performance obligation.

 Additionally, the Company had sold the AcQMap System to customers along with software updates on a when-and-if-available basis, as well as the Qubic Force Device and a transseptal crossing line of products which could be used in a variety of heart procedures and did not need to be accompanied with an AcQMap System or Qubic Force Device.
-Included in the transseptal crossing line of products was primarily the AcQRef Introducer Sheath, the AcQGuide Sheaths and the AcQCross Transseptal Dilator/Needle.